kumarlabgit/ESL-PSC/docs/commands/pairs.md

 ## Output

-Writes a species-groups file compatible with the main pipeline:
+Writes a species-groups file that can be used directly with the main ESL-PSC pipeline:

 `--species_groups_file /path/to/species_groups.txt`

 ## Full Reference

-For complete option details, see:
+For the full option reference, see:

 - `esl_psc_cli/auto_pairs_cli_README.md`